 Queen Nefertiti was a very important queen of Egypt although she reigned only for 12 years.
 In the depictions on the walls and tombs built during Akhenaten’s rule, she appeared to be a supporting queen who helps and stands right next to her husband in the ceremonial acts.
 In other depictions, she makes offerings for God Aten, drives a chariot or hits the enemies.
 The changing names of the king and the queen Amenhotep IV changed his name to be Akhenaten and Queen Nefertiti changed hers to be Neferneferuaten-Nefertiti to honor their god, Aten.

-The Magical beauty of Nefertiti
+The Magical Beauty of Nefertiti

-How did Queen Nefertiti die?
+How did Queen Nefertiti Die?

-After 12 years from the reign of Akhenaten, Queen Nefertiti disappeared from the records of the history.
-There are inaccurate theories about her disappearance as some believe that she died because of plague, some believe that she died of sorrow over the death of her young daughter.
+After 12 years from the reign of Akhenaten, Queen Nefertiti disappeared from the records of history.
+There are inaccurate theories about her disappearance as some believe that she died because of the plague, some believe that she died of sorrow over the death of her young daughter.
 Others believe that she dressed like a man and called herself Smenkhkare to be able to rule but none of these facts can be proved and her disappearance is still a mystery till now.

 You can discover the history of Queen Nefertiti, in addition to, exploring the treasures of her husband Amenhotep IV through a trip to Egypt, so check our Egypt tour packages and choose your ideal tour.
 You can also customize a trip to Egypt to witness your favorite places in Egypt.

 Great vacation for 4 days in Cairo Egypt accompanied by an e...